VonHeikemen/fine-cmdline.nvim/README.md

 ![A floating input with the text 'Telescope co'. ](https://res.cloudinary.com/vonheikemen/image/upload/v1637341165/other/Captura_de_pantalla_de_2021-11-19_12-54-42.png)

+> Do note `/`, '?' and `%s` will not highlight the matches in realtime the matches as you type.
+That's [another plugin](https://github.com/VonHeikemen/searchbox.nvim).

 ## Getting Started

 Make sure you have [Neovim v0.5.1](https://github.com/neovim/neovim/releases/tag/v0.5.1) or greater.